Hunter M. Wright, D.D.S.

 Photo of Hunter M. Wright

-“Each day provides me with the opportunity to use my hands and interpersonal skills to influence the lives of others.
-It’s rewarding to see those who were once embarrassed to laugh, and smile leave the office laughing and smiling freely.”
+“Each day provides me with the opportunity to influence the lives of others.
+It’s rewarding to see those who were once embarrassed to leave the office laughing and smiling freely.”

 Hometown